Mpemba effect: Studies of the effect in water

 Modern studies using freezers with well-understood properties have observed the Mpemba effect where water supercools before freezing.
 Water that starts out cooler tends to reach a lower supercooled temperature before freezing.
 Some studies measure the time it takes for a sample to begin to freeze (the start of recalescence, the moment where the heat of freezing first starts to be released) the time it takes to completely freeze, or the difference: the time from the onset of recalescence to the completion of freezing.
 Some also measure the time it takes for a sample to reach the freezing point of the fluid, before any freezing has begun.

 In 1995, David Auerbach studied glass beakers placed into a liquid cooling bath, where the water supercooled to -6 to -18 C before freezing.
 In some cases water which started off hotter began freezing first.
-Considerable random variation was observed in the time required for spontaneous freezing to start, and Auerbach observed the Mpemba effect more frequently when the ambient temperature was between –6 and -12 C. James Brownridge later studied a variety of initial conditions and containers, measuring the time to the onset of recalescence, and found that while hot samples sometimes froze first this was also affected by properties of the container holding the liquid.
+Considerable random variation was observed in the time required for spontaneous freezing to start, and Auerbach observed the Mpemba effect more frequently when the ambient temperature was between -6 and -12 C. James Brownridge later studied a variety of initial conditions and containers, measuring the time to the onset of recalescence, and found that while hot samples sometimes froze first this was also affected by properties of the container holding the liquid.

 Writing for New Scientist, Mick O'Hare recommended starting the experiment with containers at 35 and 5 C, respectively, to maximize the effect.

 In 2021, John Bechhoefer described a way to reliably reproduce the effect.
-In 2024, Argelia Ortega, et al. studied the freezing of small (1-20mL) drops in a Peltier cell with a thermographic camera, and found that hot drops consistently froze faster than cold ones, with a more pronounced difference for larger drops.
+In 2024, Argelia Ortega, et al. studied the freezing of small (1 to 20 mL) drops in a Peltier cell with a thermographic camera, and found that hot drops consistently froze faster than cold ones, with a more pronounced difference for larger drops.
 In particular, hot drops finished freezing sooner after the onset of recalescence, and experienced less of a temperature spike during the freezing process.